Looterra/NFT/README.md

 # **Looterra**

 Looterra is a blockchain based NFT game.
 Mint a graphically unique planet with random on-chain resource nodes.
+There is 10,000 planets to be minted.

 - Each planet can have as many as ten nodes or as little as three.
 - Every node has a quantity modifier including: Rich, Abundant, Scarce, Poor and Common.